Brown Sugar Shortbread is a light, soft and crispy shortbread cookie dipped in chocolate or not. Perfect with a cup of tea.

-Today’s cookie recipe is a shortbread cookie but is different than a lot of shortbread – it is a nice soft cookie.
+Today’s cookie recipe is a delicious brown sugar shortbread that is soft in the middle and crispy around the edges.
 I love shortbread, especially with a nice cup of herbal tea.
 It makes me feel so English!

 Some shortbread recipes tend to get a little stiff, a bit dry.
 This one actually softens up with time and so I think they are just as good or better the second day.